Field Inspection Services

 Field inspection work falls in line with this as you can add a stop or two during your day and the assignments are pretty easy tasks and require little time.
 Field inspection services take on a variety of tasks that anyone can do.
 This type of work requires no additional licensing or certifications.

 You actually don’t even have to be a Notary Public.
 Getting started is very simple and free to do.
 The only equipment that you need for the most part is just a computer and a cell phone.
-You are provided training from the contracting company along with all the inspections forms.
+You are provided training from the contracting company along with all the inspection forms.

 Most companies have an app so the majority of your work can be done on your phone.
 Typically, you will find there is no need to print or mail anything.